TaridWong/Digital-CV/README.md

     -  Conducted data management and organization
     -  Performed qualitative coding  <br>

   - Cross-Cultural Research Project on Consumer Culture Values identity Processes, Mindfulness, and Well-being (2016), Department of Psychology, Thammasat University, Thailand; School of Psychology, University of Kent, United Kingdom.
+    -  Engaged in qualitative interview
+    -  Conducted data management and organization
+    -  Performed qualitative coding  <br>

+  - Rorschach Ink-Blot test: Thai Translation Project (2016), Psychology Department, Thammasat University, Thailand.
+    -  Trained as a test user and test reviewer
+    -  Translated the test manual from English to Thai  <br>

+  - MMPI-2-RF Thai Translation Development: Phase1- Translation, and Validity and Reliability of MMPI-2-RF Thai Version (2016), Psychology Department, Thammasat University, Thailand.
+    -  Trained as a test user and test reviewer
+    -  Engaged in quantitative data collection for both English and Thai versions of the test
+    -  Assisted in the development of raw score conversion software (Microsoft Excel)
+    -  Performed data analysis using SPSS  <br>

+  - MMPI-2-RF Thai Translation Development: Phase2- Normative Data Collection and Standardization of MMPI-2-RF Thai Version (2016-2017), Psychology Department, Thammasat University, Thailand.
+    -  Engaged in quantitative data collection
+    -  Conducted quantitative data management, cleaning, and organization
+    -  Performed data analysis using SPSS  <br>

+  - A research project on the impact of plot relation and violent cues on brand placement in games:
+Measure of brand recognition, attitude, and selection (2016-2017), Psychology Department, Thammasat University, Thailand.
+    -  Developed a quantitative data collection survey
+    -  Recruited participants
+    -  Engaged in quantitative data collection
+    -  Conducted quantitative data management, cleaning, and organization  <br>

+### Graduate Research Assistant

 ## PROFESSIONAL WORKSHOP